valicm/commerce_currency_resolver/README.md

 INTRODUCTION
 ------------

-Enhancement for handling multicurrency in Drupal 8 for Drupal Commerce.
+Enhancement for handling multi-currency in Drupal 8 for Drupal Commerce.

 Drupal Commerce 2 supports multiple currencies out of the box.
 But only for adding prices, not resolving multiple currency prices/orders